 Original Theme Song and Music

-Sound effects will also be a big part of the experience for Mickey and Minnie’s Runaway Railway and Disney Imagineers Charita Carter and Kevin Rafferty said they are working especially hard on making the sound effects and noises.
+Music and the sound effects are a big part of the experience for Mickey and Minnie’s Runaway Railway and Disney Imagineers Charita Carter and Kevin Rafferty worked especially hard on giving this ride the best sound effects and noises possible.

-Chris Willis from the Mickey shorts is composing the music for Mickey and Minnie’s Runaway Railway, and that includes a 65-piece orchestra as part of the attraction’s score.
+Chris Willis from the Mickey shorts composed the music for Mickey and Minnie’s Runaway Railway, and that includes a 65-piece orchestra as part of the attraction’s score.
 Disney Legend Richard Sherman even helped out a bit and was able to put in his two cents for the music.

 What Kind of Ride System Does it Have?

-Mickey and Minnie’s Runaway Railway is a class Disney dark ride, taken to a whole other level due to its ride system and 2 1/2 D technology.
+Mickey and Minnie’s Runaway Railway is a classic Disney dark ride, taken to a whole other level due to its new ride system and groundbreaking 2 1/2 D technology.

-One of the things that makes this attraction special is the trackless ride vehicles guests will ride in.
-These are the second trackless ride vehicles in Walt Disney World and should set up a whole bunch of zany fun as you go through the different attraction scenes.
+One of the things that makes this attraction special is the trackless ride vehicles guests ride in.
+These are the second trackless ride vehicles in Walt Disney World and they set up a whole bunch of zany fun as you go through the different attraction scenes.

 If you aren’t familiar with how the system works, the ride itself doesn’t have any tracks that it rides on.
 Instead, there are high-powered magnets under the floor which propel the cars above forward, sideways or in any direction basically.
 This adds to the spontaneity of the ride and makes it more unpredictable than a normal dark ride.